 Both beginners & experienced photographers will benefit from this workshop.
 I will work closely with you to address strengths and weaknesses.
 All can expect to be challenged.

 Easy - Moderate

 All age levels are welcome on this photography workshop.
 We’ll drive to each location then walk to the best position for sunrise & sunset. *Reach out if you have limitations.

 We will be in the field shooting for sunrise and sunset with classroom time & breaks during the day.
 Learn composition techniques, adv camera settings, image editing & more!

 We prefer to keep workshops small, ensuring that each person will have ample time for one-on-one instruction.
 This photography workshop is limited to 10 people.

 COME HOME WITH WORKS OF ART

 Unique Photo Locations • Individual Instruction • Creative Image Editing • Portfolio Feedback

 This is a full on landscape photography workshop and not a tour of the wildflowers.
 That means we will be working nonstop to improve your photography skills, from the technical how to side of creating sharp images to compositional theory and image editing.

-We will stay at the Grand Lodge where we will have classroom time and explore the surrounding area from there.
+We will stay on Mt.
+Crested Butte where we will have classroom time and explore the surrounding area from there.
 Our goal is to capture the wildflowers in the best light, which means we will be out early for sunrise and again for sunset.